-Parents can assist their daughter/son with homework by:
+Parents& Carers can assist their child/young person with homework by:

 - 1. Providing the right atmosphere for study at home peace and quiet. - 2.
-Checking your child's homework by using Satchel One App. - 3.
+Checking your child/young person's homework by using Satchel One App. - 3.
 Encouraging students in S4-S6 to participate in our Study Support Programme and Saturday School.
-These provide the opportunity for extra support from teaching staff end on to the school day.
+These provide the opportunity for extra support from teaching staff.